2019 ANNUAL HUMANISTIC MANAGEMENT CONFERENCE THEME: SOLIDARITY AND THE COMMON GOOD

 ul. prof. St. Lojasiewicza 4,

-You can find practical information on local transport and accommodation under the link below.
+You can find practical information on local transport and accommodation, including a preferred rate hotel option, under the link below.

 Please visit our registration page or order your ticket directly from the options proivded below.